keirl/coms4156_jumpstart/README.md

     virtualenv env
     source env/bin/activate

+> You might be thinking why should I use virtualenv?
+Then you did not read the links above.
+In short, virtualenv isolates the libraries used in this project from other projects.
+This ensures that external package changes do not impact your development or project because you are only using a specific version (defined in `requirements.txt`).
+If you have more than one project ongoing, it makes it so that changes to one do not break others.
+Why should you do it for this project on a fresh VM dedicated to one project?
+That is less compelling, but it is something that everyone working in Python, so we'll just say professional development.

 If everything worked you will see `(env)` before your command prompt, e.g. `(env) user@vm4156:~/coms4156_jumpstart`.

 Everytime you want to work on your Flask application, you will need to run `source env/bin/activate`.
 When you done working on the app you run `deactivate`.